MageFlight/merlin-game-engine/collisionTests.md

 ## Unpushable vs. Unpushable

  1. Collider A goes to the collision position along the normal, and moves under its own velocity on the other
- 2. Collider B goes to the side of Collider A that corresponds to the normal and moves under its own velocity on the other
+ 2. Collider B goes to the side of Collider A that corresponds to the inverse normal and moves under its own velocity on the other
  2. Along the normal, the velocities of both colliders are set to 0

 ## Static vs. Static